jhellingman/tei2html/Wiki/Footnotes.md

 Footnotes appear at the bottom (or foot) of the page.
 Since HTML does not have the concept of a page, `tei2html` collects all footnotes at the end of the `div0` or `div1` element they appear in.

-If this is undesired, you can also explicity call for the footnotes to be rendered, by inserting a `<divGen type="footnotes">`, which will generate the footnotes in a generate section.
+If this is undesired, you can also explicitly call for the footnotes to be rendered, by inserting a `<divGen type="footnotes">`, which will generate the footnotes in a generate section.
 If only the body of that section is desired, use `<divGen type="footnotebody">`.

 Footnotes will be automatically numbered per division.
 In the text, a small superscript number will link to the actual footnote.
 This same number is rendered in front of the footnote, and will link back to the location in the text.
 A small up-arrow at the end of the footnote will also link back to the text.